 If you own your home as joint tenants then both of you own the whole of the property.
 If one owner dies, the other automatically becomes the sole owner of the home.

-The Land registry is where all Freehold deeds and all Leasehold deeds where the Lease has more than 7 years to run have been registered.
+The Land registry is where properties and land are registered.
 There are several offices across England and Wales, which serve particular areas.

 This usually applies to flats.
-A leasehold is where the Freeholder grants the exclusive right to occupy a property for a fixed period of time and normally charges a ground rent.
-At the end of the lease the freeholder is entitled to recover possession.
+A leasehold property is where a Freeholder grants or has granted the exclusive right to occupy a property for a fixed period of time and normally charges a ground rent.
+At the end of the lease the freeholder is entitled to the return of the property and land.

-If you have a communal area surrounding your property, e.g. a common drive or garden, then you may have to pay a maintenance charge for its up keep.
+If you have a communal area surrounding your property, e.g. a common drive or garden, or have a flat, then you may have to pay a maintenance charge for its up keep.

 There are various searches that need to be done when you are purchasing a property, these include local searches from the Local Authority, the land registry search, environment search and a water board search.